Last updated on July 26th, 2023 at 12:15 am

 Unlike China, Sweden, and Canada, Australia says Central bank Digital Currency (CBDC) is necessary right now, says Reserve Bank, whether the country would consider it in future remains an unanswered question among cryptocurrency enthusiasts.

-CBDCs is on top of agenda of several countries around the World, but according to a report, the Reserve Bank of Australia (RBA) is taking precautionary measures not to dabble into CBDC as well as private-sector stablecoins.
+CBDCs are on top of the agenda of several countries around the World, but according to a report, the Reserve Bank of Australia (RBA) is taking precautionary measures not to dabble into CBDC as well as private-sector stablecoins.

 RBA concerned about strong policy for CBCD